Initialize disks with GParted Live

 After the disc creation and verification is complete, click Close.

-First, make sure your PC is set to boot from CD - read the Computer boot order article for instructions.
+First, make sure your PC is set to boot from CD/DVD or USB (depending on the type of media you just created) - read the Computer boot order article for instructions.

 Then, connect your external drive that Windows was unable to initialize.
 For internal disks, you do not need any additional steps.